qyw7895123/Blue-Team-Note/Cysa+Note/Security Architecture-and-tools.md

     * How will you be notified if there is a breach?
     * Or, will you even be notified if there is a breach?
 * **Analyzing secure architectures**
-  * **Review architectures**
+  * **Review Architectures**
     * **Operational view**
       * Focus on how a function is performed or is supposed to accomplish
     * **Technical View**
       * Focuses on technologies, configurations, and settings used in an architecture (system or service)
     * **Logical View**
-      * Focuses on the interconnections of systems with less technical details than the technical view
+      * Focuses on the **interconnections** of systems with less technical details than the technical view.
+High-level functional view of how data flows between systems.
   * **Common Issues**
     * Single points of failure
     * Data validation and trust